rbleattler/mdop-docs/mdop/appv-v5/app-v-51-supported-configurations.md

 ### Sequencer hardware requirements

 See the Windows or Windows Server documentation for the hardware requirements.
-App-V adds no additional hardware requirements.
+App-V adds no other hardware requirements.

 ## <a href="" id="bkmk-supp-ver-sccm"></a>Supported versions of System Center Configuration Manager